Capital punishment in New York

-Sing Sing correctional facility was where the execution chamber for New York was located until 1971.
+Sing Sing correctional facility was where the execution chamber for New York was located until 1963.

 Capital punishment has not been a penalty under state law in the State of New York since 2004 after the New York Court of Appeals declared that the statute as written was not valid under the state's constitution.
 However, certain federal crimes are subject to the federal death penalty, even if the crimes occur in New York.

 In 1972, the U.S. Supreme Court's ruling in Furman v.
 Georgia declared existing capital punishment statutes unconstitutional, abolishing the practice of capital punishment in the United States.
 In 1976, the same court's ruling in Gregg v.
 Georgia allowed states to reinstate the death penalty.
 In 1995, Governor George Pataki signed a new statute into law which returned the death penalty in New York by authorizing lethal injection for execution.

 Prior to Furman v.
 Georgia, New York was the first state to adopt the electric chair as a method of execution, which replaced hanging.
 The last New York execution during that time had occurred in 1963, when Eddie Lee Mays was electrocuted at Sing Sing prison.
 There were no executions in New York after the reinstatement of the death penalty before it was abolished again on June 24, 2004, when the state's highest court ruled in People v.
-LaValle that the state's death penalty statute violated the state constitution.
+LaValle that the state's death penalty statute violated the state constitution's due process clause because it misled jurors in case of a deadlock.
 New York has had no valid statute relating to capital punishment since then.

 Subsequent legislative attempts at fixing or replacing the statute have failed, and in July 2008 Governor David Paterson issued an executive order closing New York's execution chamber.